 - Evaluated the performance of the Nomination and Remuneration Committee in 2017.

 - Reported their duties to the Board of Directors on regular basis.

-The Nomination and Remuneration Committee commented that the stated items were suitable to the utmost long-term benefit for the Company, Shareholders and Stakeholders.
+The Nomination and Remuneration Committee commented that the stated items were suitable to the utmost long-term benefit for the Company, shareholders and stakeholders.

-Committee consists of 3 qualified persons, and their names are listed in the “Management Structure”.
+The Executive Committee consists of 3 qualified persons (Their names are listed in the topic of Management Structure).

 - Other assigned duties given in specific periods by the Board of Directors.